MockaWolke/DEEP_SUDOKU/README.md

 This repo holds different utilities for combining deep learning and sudoku.

+Our detailed research and our gained insights are presented in [this paper](paper/Paper.pdf).

+Our Presentation Video is can be viewed [here.](https://www.youtube.com/watch?v=mfr4qaDYQM0)

 ### Sudoku Generation & Optimization

 - Rapid Sudoku Generation: Leveraging the methodology from brotskydotcom's sudoku-generator, our deepsudoku/generate.py facilitates fast generation of Sudoku puzzles across varying levels of difficulty.